waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Swap Progress (KIMCHI <-> Calcifer)
 - Goal: Put Calcifer in Slot 1.
-1. Exit KIMCHI's status screen.
-[DONE]
+1. Move to KIMCHI in Slot 1.
+[NEXT]
 2. Press Select on KIMCHI (verify highlight/blinking).
-[DONE - T28463]
 3. Move to Calcifer in Slot 3.
-[DONE - T28465]
 4. Press Select on Calcifer to swap.
-[NEXT]
 5. Exit menu.

+# Failed Attempts (Swap)
+- Turn 28466: Pressed Select on Calcifer, but swap did not occur.
+Suspect KIMCHI was not correctly marked. restarting.

 # Lessons Learned
 - Falling through a PIT on B1F resets the entire floor's boulder puzzle.